roybrown77/wu-tang-react-node-template/README.md

 - Heroku / Amazon Web Services (AWS)

-# To run application locally use latest node and npm versions and perform the following:
+# To run application locally:

+1. install latest node
+2. install latest npm
+3. open command line to root of this project and type rest
-1. npm i
+4. npm i
-2. cd src/client
+5. cd src/client
-3. npm i
+6. npm i
-4. cd ../../
+7. cd ../../
-5. npm start
+8. npm start

 Please listen to Wu-Tang Clan as it will enhance your coding experience. :D